kpirnie/kptv-proxy/readme.md

 - **URL obfuscation** for privacy and security
 - **Configurable timeouts and buffer sizes**
 - **Debug mode** with extensive logging
+- **FFmpeg integration** with custom pre-input and pre-output arguments

 ### 📊 **Monitoring & Metrics**
 - Prometheus metrics integration